 We’ll spend some time birding Anahuac National Wildlife Refuge, a good site for rails and freshwater species.
 Peering through the reeds, we could see American and Least Bitterns, Purple Gallinule, or Fulvous Whistling-Duck, and by scouring the coastal prairie, we might even turn up Yellow or Black Rails.
 Adjacent rice fields often play host to great numbers of shorebirds; we’ll comb through more common species in search of show-stoppers like Hudsonian Godwit, Buff-breasted Sandpiper, or the elegant Wilson’s Phalarope.
 These boggy pastures are also a haven for wading birds, and we should expect to see Roseate Spoonbill, White Ibis, White-faced Ibis, Tricolored Heron, Little Blue Heron, Snowy Egret, and even Glossy Ibis.

 Day 4: Pineywoods.
 The Pineywoods north of Beaumont are a complete contrast from the coastal woodlots.
 The oak-hickory-pine forests here, remnants of the much larger Big Thicket, are home to special targets including Louisiana Waterthrush and a host of other warblers including Worm-eating, Prairie, and Swainson’s Warblers.
 Although we might also bump into some of these in the coastal hotspots if the winds hit right, the Pineywoods are by far and away the most reliable place to find them.
 We’ll hit a number of varied bird spots in the Pineywoods region, such as Angelina National Forest, Boykin Springs, the Jasper Fish Hatchery, Martin Dies State Park, and Big Creek Scenic Area.
 With a bit of luck, we might also find a graceful Swallow-tailed Kite gliding over the treetops.
 We will head to a known spot for one of the tour’s rarest and “most-wanted” birds, the endangered Red-cockaded Woodpecker.
 These beautiful mature southern pine forests are the last stronghold for this striking woodpecker that has declined dramatically in the last century due to large-scale logging of this crucial habitat.
 We will arrive at dawn near the nesting areas for some of these handsome birds and hope to catch sight of their exodus as they head out to feed for the day.
 Even before they emerge, the ethereal song of Bachman’s Sparrow echoing through this special forest should enchant us.
 Later on, we can look for stunning Red-headed Woodpeckers, lively troops of Brown-headed Nuthatches, and entertaining parties of chunky, vivid-red Summer Tanagers moving through the treetops.
-The night on day 6 will be spent up in the pineywoods at Jasper, with the following night back in High Island again.
+The night will be spent in Jasper.

 Day 5-6 : The Bolivar Peninsula.
-We have one more day along the coast, after returning from Jasper in the morning.
+We have two more days day along the coast, after returning from Jasper in the morning.
 An evening trip to the famous Bolivar Peninsula is just fantastic, as thousands upon thousands of terns, gulls, skimmers, and shorebirds come to roost in the evening.
 The pace of the birding could be frenetic as we comb these massive mobs on the shoreline for particular target species.
 We’ll look for pallid Snowy Plovers, plump Piping Plovers, and elegant American Avocets on the beach, that sometimes congregate here in epic numbers.
 Other possibilities include the increasingly rare Red Knot, and maybe an early White-rumped Sandpiper.
 It is for good reason that many birders refer to Bolivar as the ultimate US shorebirding destination.
 We’ll also search the dunes and adjacent grasses for Wilson’s Plovers, well-endowed Long-billed Curlews, and Nelson’s Sharp-tailed Sparrows.
 These days can also be combined with repeat visits to High Island or Anahuac, depending on where the best birding is at the time.

 Day 7: Houston.
 We’ll say our goodbyes this morning as the tour ends at Houston Bush Intercontinental Airport.